Last update: 26-06-2018 - older versions

 2. DAB Italia

-With almost 50 transmission site on-air at the end of 2016, DAB Italia is offering the largest continuity of DAB signal from North to the South of the peninsula, covering over the 75% of the population and plan to reach 85% by spring 2017.
+With approximately 50 transmission site on-air, DAB Italia is offering the largest continuity of DAB signal from North to the South of the peninsula.
 Stations on air include 8 simulcast FM programmes: Radio DeeJay, M2O, R 101, Radio 24, Radio Capital, Radio Maria, Radio Radicale, RDS (Radio Dimensione Suono) plus 10 programmes available exclusively on DAB+: 101 Urban, R24 +1, Capital Funky, Capital Music, RDS Relax, RMALB.IA (in Albanian), M2O dance, Kc1 test, Kc2 test and Kc3 test.
 In total 18 programmes are receivable from the Austrian border down to Naples and from Venice west to Turin on approximately 4.500 Km of main roads of Italy.

 3. EURODAB ITALIA